 We will be participating in the APTA DPT Education Virtual Fair on the 26th of April from 9 a.m. to 3 p.m. cst.
 Applicants will have an opportunity to speak to faculty, admissions staff, and current students during that time period.

 Our top-ranked physical therapy doctoral program recruits and selects highly-qualified individuals from the civilian sector to join the military and become officers in the US Army or the US Navy.
 Our program also selects applicants from within the active duty and reserve forces to transfer into our program from other military occupational specialties.
-Following initial entry training, these officers engage in 30 months of entry-level physical therapy training to receive the doctorate of physical therapy degree (DPT).
+Following basic officer initial entry training, these officers engage in 30 months of entry-level physical therapy training to receive the doctorate of physical therapy degree (DPT).
 Upon graduation, our graduates are well-prepared to serve in two unique professions - as an active-duty officer and as a military physical therapist.